Failed, Silenced, Erased - How Telford’s Institutions Betrayed My Children

 This is not ignorance.

-A systemic approach that ensures those who expose failures are left unheard.
+A systemic approach that ensures those who question failures are left unheard.

 The Crowther Inquiry forced them to acknowledge the truth once.